SteveSuv/remix-words-funny/README.md

 - run command `pnpm db:push` to sync db structs and drizzle schema
 - download csv data file: https://mypikpak.com/s/VOEs95bTB0KGAg75t0Nrs-oOo1
 - use your favorite db tool like [TablePlus](https://tableplus.com/) to connect the postgres db
 - insert db data by import csv files to tables.
-Notice! you should first import `Book`, then `Word`, then others, because tables have some relations.
+Notice! you should first import `Book`, then `Word`, then others, because tables have some relations
 - run `pnpm db:task`, if print `total words count: 152543` means the postgres db is running ok

 4. init email server (optional, if you don't want to send login verify code)